Nikest/bandguess/README.md

 4. After each artist selection by the player the application state saves to browser local storage.
 If the page refreshes all data loads to redux store from browser storage;

 ***

+### What will be good to realize?

+1. Error handling and error alerts messages;
+2. Showing history of each players in results page.
+Which artist guessed by player
+3. Create .env with settings for artists, album loading limits, etc.